DerGuru/The-Resonant/Chapters/03-Part3-08-Supposedly_Dormant.md

 ﻿## Part 3 - Synthesis | Ch.
-08 - Approximately seventy-two hours
+08 - Supposedly Dormant

 It was late evening.
 The air smelled like rain that hadn't fallen yet.
 Jason, Lina, and Milo had finished yet another practice session with Mrs. Amari and Elyra.
 Their route home from the warehouse took them close to the industrial district.
 Beyond the abandoned buildings, with only the moon and the stars as their light, they entered a zone of bright yet dormant streets.